 Dr Matt Dicks

-I joined the Department in 2013 from the VU University in Amsterdam, where I was working as a post-doctoral research fellow.
+I joined the School in 2013 from the VU University in Amsterdam, where I was working as a post-doctoral research fellow.
 Between 2000 and 2004, I studied both a BSc (Hons) and an MSc degree in the Department of Sport and Exercise Science at the University of Portsmouth.
 Following the completion of my MSc, I worked as a research assistant in sport psychology at the University of Chichester, before moving to New Zealand to study a PhD in skill acquisition at the University of Otago.

 I spent a total of 3 ½ years living in New Zealand, and a further six months as a visiting researcher at Queensland University of Technology in Australia.
 I returned to Europe in 2010, working as a skill acquisition/coach education lecturer in football at the German Sports University Cologne.
 In 2011, I was awarded a post-doctoral research fellowship by the Netherlands Organisation for Scientific Research, and subsequently joined the MOVE Research Institute Amsterdam at the VU University Amsterdam.
 I have worked with professional sports teams and international sport organisations, most notably, in New Zealand and the Netherlands.